-If you are involved in anything CREATIVE, CULTURAL, AFRICAN (or is of interest to Africa) that you consider IMPORTANT enough for HUMANITY to know, then you must list it in ArtMatters.Info website and e-letter to reach BUSINESS PEOPLE, DECISION MAKERS and LEADERS across AFRICA and the WORLD.
+If you are involved in anything CREATIVE, CULTURAL, AFRICAN (or is of interest to Africa) that you consider IMPORTANT enough for HUMANITY to know, then you must list it in ArtMatters.Info website and e-letter to reach ARTISTS, INVESTORS, DECISION-MAKERS, POLICY-MAKERS and other LEADERS across AFRICA and the WORLD.

 Nairobi National Museum, Nairobi, Kenya